MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/create-alerts.md

 # required metadata

 title: Create alert rules
-description: This topic provides information about alerts and explains how to create an alert rule so that you're notified about events such as a date that arrives or a specific change that occurs.
+description: This topic provides information about alerts and explains how to create an alert rule.
 author: tjvass
 manager: AnnBe
 ms.date: 10/08/2020